choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R04-missing-data-in-python.md

 for data that are missing (not by mistake) we can put a value in those cells that represents `no data`.

-The `R` programming language uses the value `NA` to represent missing data values.
+The `Python` programming language uses the value `np.nan` to represent missing data values.

 ```python